szaranczuk/snake/README.md

 # Simple snake game made in C++17 with STL

 Navigation through WSAD keys.
 Keys and board size can be easily changed by modifying main.cpp
+GUI design can be changed by modifying const parameters values in snake class constructor (snake.cpp) and board class constructor (board.cpp)

 ### build deps:
  - `gcc`